sourcepole/kontemplate/README.md

 ## This Fork

-The original author has [moved](https://github.com/tazjin/kontemplate/blob/master/README.md) kontemplate's development into a monorepo.
+The original author has [moved](https://github.com/tazjin/kontemplate/blob/master/README.md) Kontemplate's development into a monorepo.
 A few aspects of that seem suboptimal:

 * Kontemplate in a monorepo along with unrelated things incurs the cost of those additional things.

-* Having kontemplate on Github brings along collaboration amenities.
+* Having Kontemplate on Github brings along collaboration amenities.
   Currently tazjin's "depot" doesn't seem include any collaborative features.

-As long as the situation is unclear [I](https://github.com/tpo/) want to keep a mirror of kontemplate here.
+As long as the situation is unclear [I](https://github.com/tpo/) want to keep a mirror of Kontemplate here.
 I intend to have the following
 workflow:

-* I'll copy/paste/apply [each kontemplate patch](https://git.tazj.in/log/ops/kontemplate)
+* I'll copy/paste/apply [each Kontemplate patch](https://git.tazj.in/log/ops/kontemplate)
   from the monorepo.

-  I do this since git doesn't seem to offer any tooling for merging/cherry-picking changes from a different repo that has a different layout (kontemplate is in a subdirectory inside of the monorepo)(pointers to existing tooling for that purpose are wellcome).
+  I do this since git doesn't seem to offer any tooling for merging/cherry-picking changes from a different repo that has a different layout (Kontemplate is in a subdirectory inside of the monorepo)(pointers to existing tooling for that purpose are wellcome).